 The risk register is regularly reviewed both within the PCC's office and by the Joint Audit Committee, each risk has a senior officer lead and a board lead, this governance ensures mitigating actions are constantly reviewed.

 Financial Performance

-The revenue budget was set at $\pm 120.485$ M, and the final outturn position for the Force and OPCC is an underspend of $\pm 2.773$ M.
+The revenue budget was set at $\pounds$ 120.485M, and the final outturn position for the Force and Office of the Police and Crime Commissioner (OPCC) is an underspend of $\pounds$ 2.773M.